 What is the best collagen to drink?

-The best collagen to drink depends on individual needs and preferences.
+The best collagen to drink depends on your individual needs and preferences.
 However, hydrolysed collagen (or collagen peptides) is often recommended for its high bioavailability and ease of absorption.
-Aroma-Zone's premium quality marine collagen, 100% peptides in powder form, with its neutral taste, is easy to incorporate into everyday life.
+Aroma-Zone's premium-quality marine collagen contains 100% peptides.
+The powder has a neutral taste, making it easy to incorporate into everyday life.
 Some marine collagen powders or sticks are enhanced with a natural flavour.